-The intention of the research workshops is to ensure the closer follow-up of the PhD fellows throughout the first two years, as well as to create frameworks for academic collaboration.
+The intention of the research seminar is to provide for closer follow-up of the PhD fellows throughout the first two years, as well as to facilitate academic discussions and collaboration.

 Participation in the research seminar is a mandatory part of the PhD fellows’ research education, and is to take place during the first two years of the fellowship period.

 - During the first semester, the candidates' project plan shall be presented and discussed.

 - During the seminar, candidates must also have prepared a response to at least one project plan from a fellow candidate.

 - In addition to their own project presentation, candidates must attend at least six sessions in the research seminar.

 - Candidates must also have completed midway assessment of their projects.

 The midway assessment must be completed before the candidates receive the credits for the research seminar.
 It can be conducted as an integral part of the seminar session, but can also be conducted outside the scope of this.
 The midway assessment is organized in collaboration with the research education coordinator in accordance with current practice.

 The project presentation during the first semester is a key element of the research seminar as it is important that the fellows relatively quickly revise and focus the project proposal for which they were admitted to the programme.
 In addition, the seminar may address relevant academic topics, or more generic themes, such as conference presentations/poster presentations.